mazenzeyad1/finlo/README.md

 1. Go to the **Connections** page
 2. Click **"Link Bank (Flinks)"**
-3. In the modal, select **"FlinksCapital"** institution
+3. A modal opens with the Flinks Connect iframe
+4. Select institution **"FlinksCapital"**
-4. Use credentials: Username `Greatday`, Password `Greatday`
+5. Use credentials: Username `Greatday`, Password `Greatday`
+6. After successful authentication, Flinks posts a LoginId back to the page
+7. The modal automatically closes and exchanges the LoginId with the backend
-5. Complete the flow - your accounts will appear on the Accounts page
+8. Your accounts and transactions will appear on the Accounts page

+**Behind the scenes:**
+- Frontend: Embeds iframe URL from `environment.ts` (`https://toolbox-iframe.private.fin.ag/v2/?demo=true`)
+- Flinks: User authenticates, posts LoginId via `postMessage`
+- Frontend: Sends LoginId to `/api/connections/link/exchange`
+- Backend: Calls Flinks `/AccountsSummary` API to exchange LoginId
+- Backend: Calls Flinks `/AccountsDetail` API to fetch accounts & transactions
+- Backend: Stores Connection, Accounts, and Transactions in database

 ### 4. View Your Data